oracle-devrel/technology-engineering/data-platform/autonomous-database/autonomous-json/mongodb-compatibility-advisor-19c/README.md

 python3 advisor.py --file mongod.log
 ```

-You need to enable the logging in the MongoDB by running the following command.
+You need to enable logging in the MongoDB by running the following command.
 It is recommended to run it in non-production environments.
 ```
 db.setProfilingLevel(0, -1)
 ```